Appreciating the value of a Twitter community

 There are plenty of resources for journalists to get started with Twitter — this is a very good 101 guide — and how to use it in their work.
 For now think about how your Twitter network can help you, and vice versa.
 Like most social media, it’s free but requires registration.
 You can start by following me to get an idea how you can build your own Twitterhood.

 And like other social Web communities, you’ve got to be an active part of it.
 For every link or other item from a fellow “Tweeter” that you take for your own use, it’s important to give back.
 Provide links and other information you know your community will value.
 That’s something I’m also earnestly trying to improve as I mark my first anniversary on Twitter.
 It’s a great resource but it’s growing tremendously.
-Give yourself time to get comfortable with Twitter, but please get started with it now.Explore posts in the same categories: career, journalism, media comment below, or link to this permanent URL from your own site.
+Give yourself time to get comfortable with Twitter, but please get started with it now.career, journalism, media comment below, or link to this permanent URL from your own site.